hmteditors/trinity/README.md

 Advanced editing work:

-- middle of *Iliad* 13 in the Venetus A
+- middle of *Iliad* 13 in the Venetus A:  folios 169 verso - 174 verso (inclusive)